So, you have set up your Oculus Quest 2 and you might be wondering whether your beloved Quest 2 supports 8K or not. Well, we have the answer for you.

-YouTuber Hugh Hou tested Oculus Quest 2 by playing H.256 videos at a resolution of 8192x4096 in 60 frames per second and found that the headset was able to handle the videos without any noticeable lag or frame drop.
+YouTuber Hugh Hou tested Oculus Quest 2 by playing H.256 videos at a resolution of 8192x4096 in 60 frames per second and found that the headset could handle the videos without any noticeable lag or frame drop.

-Given the Oculus Quest 2 is not the most powerful device as Meta prioritised portability over sheer specs, it might struggle slightly maintaining this for too long.
+Given that the Oculus Quest 2 is not the most powerful device as Meta prioritised portability over sheer specs, it might struggle slightly to maintain this for too long.

 We'll try not to confuse things too much here.
 Each eye on the Quest 2 has a 1920 x 1832 resolution for each eye.
 But actually, the resolution matters less in VR than pixel density.

 The Quest 2 offers a pixel density of 773 PPI (pixels per inch). this matters because essentially, the more densely packed the pixels are, the better the image looks.
 Up to 60 pixel-per-degree at any rate.
 This is the limit the human eye can detect.